 I don't even know what that means.

-Uh so I could do the news.
+So I could do the news.

-Well, why don't you just do this?
+Well, why don't you just do that?

 Welcome to the monkey.